-You can get an unlimited fine or be sent to prison for up to 6 months (or both).
+You can get an unlimited fine and be sent to prison for up to 6 months.
 You may not be allowed to own a dog in the future and your dog may be destroyed.

-If you allow your dog to kill someone you can be sent to prison for up to 14 years or get an unlimited fine (or both).
+If you allow your dog to kill someone, you can be sent to prison for up to 14 years and get an unlimited fine.

-If you allow your dog to injure a guide dog you can be sent to prison for up to 3 years or fined (or both).
+If you allow your dog to injure a guide dog, you can be sent to prison for up to 3 years and fined.

 How to stop your dog becoming dangerous

 Make sure your dog gets used to people and other animals from a young age.

 Do not encourage it to bite, even in play, or to guard you or your property aggressively.